Yes you can – but it’s a little different than selling a home with a traditional forward mortgage, so here are some important things to know.

 - If your home has lost value, due to market factors or other reasons, the sale may not be enough to cover the entire loan balance, plus any interest and fees that may apply.

 The good news is that a reverse mortgage is a type of loan known as “non-recourse”.
-This simply means that you cannot owe more than your home is worth.
+This simply means that you cannot owe more than your home is worth at the time of its sale.
 In a case where the home sale doesn’t cover the loan, the lender would get the proceeds from the sale of your home, and mortgage insurance would pay the rest.
 This protection applies to your heirs, as well.

 You can find more information about repaying a reverse mortgage here.